humdrum-tools/vhv-documentation/filters/dissonant/index.md

 !!!filter: dissonant
 </script>

-Occasionally a fake suspension is preceded by an anticipation as in the example below taken from the same Mouton Kyrie.
-In this case the fake suspension label takes the same case as that of the anticipation.
+Occasionally a fake suspension is preceded by an anticipation and these are detected as well, such as in the example below taken from the same Mouton Kyrie.

 {% include verovio.html
 	humdrum-visible="false"